babies

 Essential Oils Can Put Babies’ Health at Risk, Experts Warn

 Parents often search for natural approaches that seem gentle yet effective.
 Plant-based aromatherapy oils have gained popularity because of their soothing aromas and perceived health perks.
-Still, their concentrated plant extracts raise questions about safety when infants are involved.
+Still, their concentrated plant extracts raise questions about safety when babies are involved.
 New data and expert opinion suggest that even small amounts of these oils can have an amplified effect on tiny, growing bodies.

-Infants differ from adults in several key ways: their skin is thinner and more permeable, their airways are still maturing, and their liver and kidney functions are not fully developed.
+Babies differ from adults in several key ways: their skin is thinner and more permeable, their airways are still maturing, and their liver and kidney functions are not fully developed.
 That combination means a higher absorption rate of oil compounds and reduced ability to clear them from the body.
 In practical terms, a dilution that seems gentle for a parent could overwhelm an infant’s system.
-Experts warn that even diluted plant extracts require careful handling when infants are nearby.
+Experts warn that even diluted plant extracts require careful handling when babies are nearby.

 Scent plays a central role in early bonding.
 Newborns learn to identify and find comfort in their mother’s natural body odor and the aroma of breastmilk.
 A landmark study titled “The calming effect of a maternal breast milk odor on the human newborn infant” showed that these familiar smells support feeding, stability in heart rate, and emotional calm.
 Introducing strong or unfamiliar fragrances, including aromatherapy oils, may confuse an infant’s senses and interfere with that natural attachment process.

 A developing metabolism cannot break down concentrated molecules as effectively as an adult body.
-Even minor exposure can trigger unwanted events, from skin redness and rashes to coughing, wheezing or more severe breathing distress.
+Even minor exposure can trigger unwanted events, from skin redness and rashes to coughing, wheezing, or more severe breathing distress.
 In rare situations, toxic reactions may occur when an infant’s organs struggle to process the compounds.

 A newborn’s skin remains especially delicate until about three months of age.
 At that stage, applying any amount of a plant extract can lead to rapid absorption.
 A common guideline is straightforward: no direct topical use before three months, then very mild dilution for older babies.